dmcken/dmcken.github.io/_posts/2024-10-31-Mikrotik-Features.md

 comments: false
 ---

+List of desired features currently missing from Mikrotik RouterOS v7.

+## OSPF

+* Interfaces are no longer listed in the neighbor list.

 ## EVPN

 * BGP support is currently missing.
+  * This includes just using a mikrotik as a route reflector for leaf devices.
-* VxLAN transport is active but no coordination.
+* VxLAN transport is active but no coordination between devices.

 ## System

+### Memory usage

+While you can get a breakdown of both CPU usage on a per-CPU basis or process (Tool -> Profile).
+There is no way to get a breakdown of memory usage by even general categories.

 ### History